fractal-analytics-platform/fractal-server/docs/internals/auth.md

 As a general rule, each endpoint that operates on one of these resources (or directly on the `Project`) requires the user to be in `Project.user_list`.

 ## User management

+The endpoints to manage users can be found under the route `/auth/`.

+We have [already talked](https://fractal-analytics-platform.github.io/fractal-server/internals/auth/#login) about `/login` and `/logout`.
+Let's present the others.

 To create a new user the request body must be a `UserCreate`, whereas to modify an existing user we need a `UserUpdate`: